davidkiim/lectsure/README.md

 4. Send transcript to OpenAI to get summary
 5. Once summary received, display summary
 6. Adjust prompt for chatbot to include summary

+### Todo
+1. Adjust summary prompt to split into sections.
+Key points format.
+2. Make a prompt for timestamps/chapters
+2. Adjust chatbot prompt to take in video lecture information.

+### Backlog features
+- Timestamp automatically jumps to that part of the video
+- Chatbot Citations
+- User could saves transcription/chatbot history by converting it to notes.